 Side effects from surgery for medulloblastoma can vary.
 Parents are encouraged to talk about possible short-term and long-term side effects with their child’s doctor before surgery.
 Occasionally the surgeon will place a plastic tube called a shunt to move the fluid made inside the brain to the abdomen so that the fluid does not build up in the brain and cause problems.
 In most instances, the placement of a shunt is safe and most children do not have any problems from the procedure.
-Patients and their parents are encouraged to talk with the doctor about the possible side effects from placing a shunt.
+However, patients and their parents should talk with the doctor about the possible side effects from placing a shunt.

 Learn more about the basics of surgery.